-1. Roll the plastic down around each plant and place them in a sunny location.

-2. Keep the plants well watered.
+- 1. Roll the plastic down around each plant and place them in a sunny location. - 2.
+Keep the plants well watered.

 Note: Some leaves may appear wilted or yellow upon arrival.
 This is due to the stress of shipping and is nothing to worry about.
-Water the plant and let it recover for few days, then gently remove any foliage that does not recover to allow for new growth.
+Water the plant and let it recover in a shady location for a few days, then gently remove any foliage that does not recover to allow for new growth.